chaotic-aur/toolbox/README.md

 - `chaotic pr{,epare} ${INPUTDIR} $@`

   It generates a building script to be later run in a containerized environment.
-  `$INPUTDIR` is the name of directory in "$PWD" which contains a PKGBUILD.
+  `$INPUTDIR` is the name of the directory in "$PWD" which contains a PKGBUILD.

 - `chaotic {lw,lowerstrap}`